elshaka/login-form/README.md

 # HTML Forms

 HTML Forms is the second project in the Microverse curriculum.
-It consists of building an HTML document that almost matches the appearance of (mint's)[mint.com] (signup page)[https://mint.intuit.com/login.event?task=S] .
+It consists of building an HTML document that almost matches the appearance of [mint's](mint.com) [signup page](https://mint.intuit.com/login.event?task=S)

 ## Link to assignment